2011 - 2020: the Decade of Educational Transformation:

-I invite educational professionals, organizations and institutions from around the world to join in this commitment to transforming education in the next ten years.
-We encourage everyone who is committed to this goal to:
+I invite educational professionals, organizations and institutions from around the world to join in this commitment to transforming education in the next ten years, encouraging everyone who is committed to this goal to:

-display the d.e.t. logo on websites, media feeds and digital publications
+display the d.e.t. logo on websites, social media feeds and digital publications

-craft a statement about your vision for education in the 21st century
+craft a statement about your vision for education in the year 2020

 showcase speakers who address the transformation of education in the next ten years

-include articles in upcoming publications advocating for education transformation
+include blog posts and articles in upcoming publications advocating for education transformation

 invite your membership to blog about their vision for education transformation

-I want to raise the dialogue from reforming the old Industrial Age model of education to creating a new Information Age model.
-Together we can frame that dialogue and help move the concept of transforming education into action!
+We must raise the dialogue from reforming the old Industrial Age model of education to creating a new Knowledge Age model.
+Together we can frame that dialogue and help move the transformation of education into action!

-These images are free for you to download and display on your web and print publications:
+These images are free for you to download and display on your web pages and print publications:

 Transforming education resources to view and share: